-- 53 There is a rebuttable presumption that an entity can reliably measure the fair value of an investment property on a continuing basis.
+53 There is a rebuttable presumption that an entity can reliably measure the fair value of an investment property on a continuing basis.
 However, in exceptional cases, there is clear evidence when an entity first acquires an investment property (or when an existing property first becomes investment property after a change in use) that the fair value of the investment property is not reliably measurable on a continuing basis.
 This arises when, and only when, the market for comparable properties is inactive (eg there are few recent transactions, price quotations are not current or observed transaction prices indicate that the seller was forced to sell) and alternative reliable measurements of fair value (for example, based on discounted cash flow projections) are not available.
 If an entity determines that the fair value of an investment property under construction is not reliably measurable but expects the fair value of the property to be reliably measurable when construction is complete, it shall measure that investment property under construction at cost until either its fair value becomes reliably measurable or construction is completed (whichever is earlier).
-If an entity determines that the fair value of an investment property (other than an investment property under construction) is not reliably measurable on a continuing basis, the entity shall measure that investment property using the cost model in LKAS 16.
+If an entity determines that the fair value of an investment property (other than an investment property under construction) is not reliably measurable on a continuing basis, the entity shall measure that investment property using the cost model in LKAS 16 for owned investment property or in accordance with SLFRS 16 for investment property held by a lessee as a right-of-use asset.
 The residual value of the investment property shall be assumed to be zero.
-The entity shall apply LKAS 16 until disposal of the investment property. - Once an entity becomes able to measure reliably the fair value of an investment property under construction that has previously been measured at cost, it shall measure that property at its fair value.
+The entity shall continue to apply LKAS 16 or SLFRS 16 until disposal of the investment property.

+Once an entity becomes able to measure reliably the fair value of an investment property under construction that has previously been measured at cost, it shall measure that property at its fair value.
 Once construction of that property is complete, it is presumed that fair value can be measured reliably.
-If this is not the case, in accordance with paragraph 53, the property shall be accounted for using the cost model in accordance with LKAS 16. - The presumption that the fair value of investment property under construction can be measured reliably can be rebutted only on initial recognition.
-An entity that has measured an item of investment property under construction at fair value may not conclude that the fair value of the completed investment property cannot be measured reliably.
+If this is not the case, in accordance with paragraph 53, the property shall be accounted for using the cost model in accordance with LKAS 16 for owned assets or SLFRS 16 for investment property held by a lessee as a right-of-use asset.

-- In the exceptional cases when an entity is compelled, for the reason given in paragraph 53, to measure an investment property using the cost model in accordance with LKAS 16, it measures at fair value all its other investment property, including investment property under construction.
+- The presumption that the fair value of investment property under construction can be measured reliably can be rebutted only on initial recognition.
+An entity that has measured an item of investment property under construction at fair value may not conclude that the fair value of the completed investment property cannot be measured reliably. - In the exceptional cases when an entity is compelled, for the reason given in paragraph 53, to measure an investment property using the cost model in accordance with LKAS 16 or SLFRS 16, it measures at fair value all its other investment property, including investment property under construction.
 In these cases, although an entity may use the cost model for one investment property, the entity shall continue to account for each of the remaining properties using the fair value model. - If an entity has previously measured an investment property at fair value, it shall continue to measure the property at fair value until disposal (or until the property becomes owner-occupied property or the entity begins to develop the property for subsequent sale in the ordinary course of business) even if comparable market transactions become less frequent or market prices become less readily available.